joef551/camel-cql/readme.md

 ````
 Even though they share one identical parameterized field, they do not have an equal number of parameterized fields.

-When a request message arrives, in the form of a Camel in-message that specifies a SELECT method, the example client's three assigned and **distinct** SELECT statements become candidates for the request.
+When a request message arrives, in the form of a Camel in-message, that specifies a SELECT method, the example client's three assigned and **distinct** SELECT statements become candidates for the request.
 The input parameters (key:value pairs) in the request message dictate which of the three to use.
 For example, if the request message contains one Map with one key:value pair of `username:joe`, then the second SELECT CQL statement will be used.
 If the request message contains only one Map with one key:value pair of `user:joe`, then the third SELECT statement is used.
 If there is no request message (i.e., the Camel exchange does not include a payload), then the first CQL select statement is used because it has no parameterized fields.
 An exception is thrown if a match cannot be found.

-<u>**If the payload comprises a list of maps, then all of the maps in the payload must have the same set of keys! </u>** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
+<u>**If the in-message comprises a list of maps, then all of the maps in the payload must have the same set of keys! </u>** If there is a list of maps, then it represents a batch UPDATE, INSERT, or DELETE.
 A list of maps cannot be used for a SELECT.

 <u>keyspace</u>